 3 hour, 15 min. drive

 This park is notable for the amazing cliffs that overlook the water.
-A particularly breathtaking location, Bruce Peninsula is a highlight of the parks in this list.
+A particularly breathtaking area, the Bruce Peninsula is a highlight of the parks in this list.
 An experience to take advantage of are the ten yurts located along Cyprus Lake; a camping experience that you can brag about.
-Also absolutely worth checking out is The Grotto, an underwater cave you can swim and hang out in.
+Also absolutely worth checking out is The Grotto, an underwater cave you can swim to and hang out in.
 Alongside all the usual activities, in the winter the location is prime for skiing, snowshoeing, and winter camping at Tamarack.
-The park is a short drive from the town of Tobermory itself, where there is an abundance of local shops, cuisine, and sights to see.
+The park is a short drive from the town of Tobermory itself, where there is an abundance of local shops, cuisine, and sights to see, and tour launches to Flowerpot Island.

 Point Pelee National Park — Leamington, ON